krisbaranski/priority_grid/README.md

 #### Explanation

-This apps purpose is to specify the easy way, what your priorities in particular subject are (i.e. qualities, tasks, todos ...).
+The purpose of this apps is to use the easy way to prioritize a particular subject (i.e. qualities, tasks, todos ...).
-When we have some subject to prioritize, it doesn't become obvious what is their right order.
-This app clearify important properties as a simple list.
+It doesn't become obvious what is the right order of those properties/items.
+This app clearify important properties as a simple sorted list.

 Classical approach is to do it manually, as you can see on image above (priority matrix).
 It will take some work to fill all items on paper, compare and count them, replace items order.
 So, as you can see, its time consuming.

 Therefore this app is an easy tool to create a list and order your items with a few clicks.

 The app go through a random loop of properties, showing them as pairs.
 There you can choose only one, which is more of value.
-It continue until all properties were meet once.
+It continue until all properties were met once.
 In the end, you get a result as a list of key:value pairs of those properties, ordered descending.
 The property on top have the most "points" and last one the least or no "points".
 Thats how your properties will give a result of priority grid.
 From most to least important.

-You can make as many headings as you like and you can create a new list to prioritize.
+You can make as many headings/titles as you like and you can create a corresponding new list to prioritize.
 You can also run your "matrix" again after reset.
 Consider that number of your items will give multiple pairs i.e. 6 items = 15 possible pairs, 10 items = 45.
 It can still take few minutes to figure out your priority grid.